Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/README.md

-the sanskrit memory nagari; become a walking (talking) encyclopædia, and a maha memory guru (maha saha jaya) chanting the hindu number of the verse; syllable counts,.. #parity devanagari means the city of the gods; house building script, where the roof goes on last, and there are millions of gods
+the sanskrit memory nagari; become a walking (talking) encyclopædia, and a maha memory guru (maha saha jaya) chanting the hindu number of the verse; syllable counts,.. #parity devanagari means the city of the gods; house building script, where the roof goes on last, and there are millions of gods, where god comes from go(d(s)), my spiritual animal!